Shakthivelms8/dp-420-cosmos-db-dev/instructions/20-sdk-regions.md

 1. Close your web browser window or tab.

-## Connect to the Azure Cosmos DB SQL API account from the SDK
+### Task 3: Connect to the Azure Cosmos DB SQL API account from the SDK

 Using the credentials from the newly created account, you will connect with the SDK classes and access the database and container instance from a different region.